Austrian Boys' Clothes: Garments

 Figure 1.--Here we see an Austrian boy who looks to be about 5-6 years old.
 The cbinent card portrait is undated, but was probably taken in the late 1890s.
 The studio was Atelier Triebel in Währing.
-He wears a sailor suit with hair over hos wears.
+He wears a sailor suit with longish hair over his ears.

 HBC